bduggan/raku-draku/README.md

 It finds modules and extracts inline documentation.

 It also greps through the core documentation.

+It will also look the ecosystems if a module is not installed locally.

 Data is stored in ~/.config/draku or the equivalent if XDG_CONFIG_HOME is set.